 Hats of white and dark blue graced the room flying in all directions.

 OWWWW!
-I knew this would happen to me.
+I knew something like this would happen!
 Of course I would be the one to get hit in the face with a hat.
 I hope I'm not bleeding or anything.
+That shit hurts!

 As everyone in the auditorium made their way outside to take pictures, Amy struggled to find her Aunt and Uncle.
 She was shorter than most girls.
 If she had a normal position in the graduation line from shortest to tallest, she would be the fifth one in line.
 It didn't help that she wore sandals while every other girl wore heels either.